lmanul/424/by_laws/index.md

 ### Section 12.
 Additions, Alterations or Improvements by Board of Managers.

-Subject
-to the provisions of Section 2 of ‘Article II of these By-Laws, whenever in the judgment of the Board of Managers the Common Elements shall require additions, alterations or improvements. (but not Maintenance) costing in excess of
+Subject to the provisions of Section 2 of ‘Article II of these By-Laws, whenever in the judgment of the Board of Managers the Common Elements shall require additions, alterations or improvements. (but not Maintenance) costing in excess of
 $5,000.00, and the making of such additions, alterations or improvements shall have been approved by a majority of the Unit Owners, the Board of Managers
 shall: proceed with such additions, alterations or improvements and shall assess all Unit Owners for the cost thereof as a Common Charge.
-Any ad ditions,alterations or improvements costing $5,000.00 or less may be made by the Board of Managers without approval of the unit Owners and the cost thereof shall constitute part of the Common Expenses.
+Any additions, alterations or improvements costing $5,000.00 or less may be made by the Board of Managers without approval of the unit Owners and the cost thereof shall constitute part of the Common Expenses.

 ### Section 13.
-Additions, Alterations or Improvements by Onit Owners.
+Additions, Alterations or Improvements by Unit Owners.

 Except as
 provided below, no Unit Owner shall make any structural addition, alteration or